kpol/ExtraLINQ/README.md

 ```

 ### OrderBy / ThenBy
 Sorts the elements of a sequence in ascending or descending order according to a key.
 Internaly uses standard LINQ `OrderBy`, `OrderByDescending`, `ThenBy` and `ThenByDescending`.
-Complexity is `O(n)` where `n` is number of elements in the sequence.
+Complexity is `O(n log n)` where `n` is number of elements in the sequence.
 ```csharp
 var result = source.OrderBy(p => p.Price, SortOrder.Descending).ThenBy(p => p.Name, SortOrder.Ascending);
 ```